The Twins Almanac for July

 Steinbach is All-Star Game MVP

-After being maligned by the press as an unworthy All-Star, 1980 New Ulm graduate and Golden Gophers all-time great Terry Steinbach drives in the American League’s only runs with a homer and sac fly for a 2-1 win at Riverfront Stadium in Cincinnati, and is named the game’s Most Valuable Player.
+After being maligned by the press as an unworthy All-Star, New Ulm native and Golden Gophers all-time great Terry Steinbach was named All-Star Game MVP on this date in 1988, after driving in the American League’s only runs with a homer and sac fly for a 2-1 win at Cincinnati’s Riverfront Stadium.
+The runner who scored on Steinbach’s sac fly was Dave Winfield, meaning that all the AL’s runs were scored and driven in by Minnesota natives.

-Steinbach had missed most of the month of May and was hitting just .217 with five home runs and 19 RBI at the break (with his fifth home run coming in the last game before the break).
-He was, nevertheless, the leading vote getter for AL starting catcher.
+Steinbach had missed most of the month of May and was batting just .217 with five home runs and 19 RBI at the break (with his fifth home run coming in the last game before the break).
+He was, nevertheless, the leading vote-getter for AL starting catcher.

-The AL’s only other catcher was 1976 Park Center graduate Tim Laudner, named to the team by manager Tom Kelly (who was at the helm by virtue of the Twins being the 1987 league champions).
+The AL’s only other catcher in the game was another Minnesota high school graduate: Tim Laudner, named to the team by manager Tom Kelly (who was at the helm by virtue of the Twins being the 1987 league champions).
 Laudner doubled in his only at-bat (off 1989 NL Cy Young Award winner Mark Davis) and caught the final four innings.

 Frank Viola started the game, retiring all six batters he faced.